tc39/notes/meetings/2017-05/may-24.md

 DE: Brendan and I went back and forth on this.
 But I think that it should be a BigInt.

-LBR: I want this to move to stage-3 and I'd like to see some of this added to the tests as well.
+LEO: I want this to move to stage-3 and I'd like to see some of this added to the tests as well.

 BE: I'm still wondering why you flip-flopped.